opattison/olivermakes/_posts/2014-11-06-design-notes-future-friendiness-robustness.md

 Fundamentally, Markdown is plain text enhanced with semantic properties and a straightforward and readable syntax, and it should be sticking around for a while.

 ## Plan for portable hosting

 By using Jekyll, my site is inherently easy to transfer to another host.
 The server only needs to be able to serve plain HTML and linked resources.
-There is no significant server-side dependency, such as PHP or JavaScript.
+There is no significant dependency on the server, such as PHP or server-side JavaScript.
 Although Jekyll can be set up many ways, my initial setup is one that has a proven balance between reliability and cost at this scale: Amazon S3.
 It costs a few dollars a month for me, at most, currently, and performance is solid.
 Deploying takes a matter of seconds using [s3_website](https://github.com/laurilehmijoki/s3_website), a service that uses Amazon’s API to upload files.

 I don’t much care for Amazon (I can’t trust that any large company will continue to share my ethical standards over the coming years), but for right now, S3 is cheap and easy enough for me to configure.
 I also have no need to like Amazon, since it is not my content’s “home”.
 Rather it is merely a conduit for distribution.
 If I hosted (and *crucially*, published) with other services such as GitHub Pages, Tumblr, SquareSpace, WordPress, I would tie the fate of my site (and maybe even aspects of my content, presentation and process) to the fortunes of larger businesses.
 Even if a company survives and thrives, there is always the possibility that I may outgrow its capabilities our sour on its services.